 This will usually start when the end of the summer is near; pull or cut them delicately when they appear completely browned.

-Keep your Lily free of spider mites control them by wiping the leaves and occasionally misting them if the air becomes too dry.
+Keep your Lily free of spider mites control them by wiping the strap-shaped leaves and occasionally misting them if the air becomes too dry.

 Propagation Of The Amaryllis Belladonna

 Propagation of your current Belladonna Lily can be quite difficult.
 Sometimes the large mother bulbs produce small, side bulbs; you may remove this and do the same preparation for the new bulbs.

 Put them in separate pots with rich, sandy soil and wait for them to grow.
 It could take around 2 to 3 years to see the fruits of your labor.